AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/reporting/understand-fields-lists-reports.md

 <td> <p>Budgeted Labor Cost or Resource Planner Budgeted Cost </p> </td>
 <td> <p>This is the cost associated with the hours that you, as the Resource Manager, budget for your resources for the work they need to complete on projects. </p> <p>The Budgeted Labor Cost in a project report is calculated using the following formula:</p> <p><code style="font-style: normal;">Budgeted Labor Cost = SUM(Job Role Cost per Hour * Budgeted Hours per Job Role)</code> </p> <p>This field refers to both labor costs for hours budgeted in the Legacy Resource Estimates area of a project (or in the Capacity Planner), and hours budgeted in the Resource Budgeting area of the Business Case (or in the Resource Planner). </p> <note type="important">
 The Capacity Planner and Legacy&nbsp;Resource Estimates areas are currently deprecated and will be removed from&nbsp;Workfront.
+</note> <!--
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">(NOTE: remove this info from the whole article when this is removed) </p>
-</note> <p>You can locate the Budgeted Labor Cost field based on the hours budgeted in the Resource Planner in the following areas and reports in&nbsp;Workfront: </p>
+--> <p>You can locate the Budgeted Labor Cost field based on the hours budgeted in the Resource Planner in the following areas and reports in&nbsp;Workfront: </p>
 <ul>
 <li>Resource Planner Cost view (in the BDG column)</li>
 <li>Utilization report Cost view (in the Budgeted Cost column)</li>